-Parkinson's disease (PD) is movement disorder that has been observed in humans since ancient times, but was first studied as a distinct condition by the English physician James Parkinson, who published his "essay on the shaking palsy" in 1817 (Parkinson, 1817).
+Parkinson's disease (PD) is a movement disorder that has been observed in humans since ancient times but was first studied as a distinct condition by the English physician James Parkinson, who published his 'essay on the shaking palsy' in 1817 (Parkinson, 1817).
 Today, PD is recognised as the second most common neurodegenerative disease, affecting up to 10 million individuals worldwide, with a lifetime risk estimated around 2% (Elbaz et al., 2002; Gan-Or et al., 2015).
 Despite so many years of study and so many affected individuals, PD is an incurable condition.

+Abbreviations: 6-OHDA, 6-hydroxydopamine; AdoCbl, 50-deoxyadenosylcobalamin; BMPs, bis(monoacylglycerol)phosphates; COR, C-terminal of Roc; LRR, leucine-rich repeat; LRRK1, leucine-rich repeat kinase 1; LRRK2, leucine-rich repeat kinase 2; MPTP, 1-methyl-4-phenyl-1,2,3,6-tetrahydropyridine; PD, Parkinson's disease; Roc, Ras of complex proteins.
 PD is predominantly a disease of the elderly, with most sufferers over the age of 60 (Reeve et al., 2014).
 The condition is usually considered both sporadic and idiopathic, with contributions to disease risk coming from an individual's genetics and their lifetime exposure to environmental factors, but with age by far the most important factor (Farrer, 2006; Reeve et al., 2014).
-Nonetheless, clear patterns of Mendelian inheritance are apparent in around 10% of patients (Sveinbjörnsdottir et al., 2000; Rocca et al., 2004).
-Patients typically present with a tetrad of motor features, namely resting tremor, muscle rigidity, posture instability and bradykinesia (Postuma et al., 2015).
-Of these, resting tremor is often the first symptom to present, and is perhaps the most distinctive of the condition when compared to other motor disorders.
+Nonetheless, clear patterns of Mendelian inheritance are apparent in around 10% of patients (Rocca et al., 2004; Sveinbjörnsdottir et al., 2000).
+Patients typically present with a tetrad of motor features, namely, resting tremor, muscle rigidity, posture instability and bradykinesia (Postuma et al., 2015).
+Of these, resting tremor is often the first symptom to present and is perhaps the most distinctive of the condition when compared with other motor disorders.
 It is now well established that these oftentimes debilitating symptoms are due to the degeneration of dopaminergic neurons within the substantia nigra pars compacta, which leads to a depletion of the neurotransmitter dopamine (Postuma et al., 2015).
-PD is not limited to motor dysfunction however (Pfeiffer, 2016).
+However, PD is not limited to motor dysfunction (Pfeiffer, 2016).
 Several neuronal networks are affected, causing patients to also suffer from psychiatric and dysautonomic problems, and as the disease progresses, cognitive problems can develop (Pfeiffer, 2016).
-More common non-motor symptoms include anosmia, depression, and constipation.
-Since these non-motor symptoms can occur more than 10 years prior to the onset of motor symptoms and diagnosis, prodomal PD is currently a research area attracting great attention.
+More common nonmotor symptoms include anosmia, depression and constipation.
+Because these nonmotor symptoms can occur more than 10 years prior to the onset of motor symptoms and diagnosis, prodomal PD is currently a research area attracting great attention.